19hours/sg-statutes/Acts/Insurance Act.md

 [23/2003 wef 01/01/2004]

-“direct insurer” means any insurer other than a reinsurer , an authorised reinsurer or a captive insurer;
+“direct insurer” means any insurer other than a reinsurer, an authorised reinsurer or a captive insurer;

 “director” has the same meaning as in section 4(1) of the Companies Act (Cap.
 50);

 “directions” includes directives and notices;

 [23/2003 wef 01/01/2004]

+“executive officer”, in relation to a company, means any person, by whatever name described, who ––

+(a) is in the direct employment of, or acting for or by arrangement with, the company; and

+(b) is concerned with or takes part in the management of the company on a day-to-day basis;

+[16/2011 wef 01/05/2011]

 “exempt financial adviser” has the same meaning as in the Financial Advisers Act (Cap.
 110);